Integrating Pix4Dengine in Hummingbird Tech's platform

 Using advanced analytics in the United Kingdom with Hummingbird Technologies and Pix4Dengine

-Hummingbird’s rapid progression to a market-ready data analysis platform, was only possible thanks to the seamless integration of the Pix4Dengine to process raw image data in the cloud in less than 3 months.
+Hummingbird’s rapid progression to a market-ready data analysis platform, was only possible thanks to the seamless integration of Pix4Dengine API and SDK photogrammetric algorithms to process raw image data in the cloud in less than 3 months.

 Hummingbird Technologies started building a software platform in August 2016 with the intention of releasing it in March 2017.
 An essential part of the software was to enable an automated process of uploading, processing and displaying UAV-captured multispectral and RGB imagery at any point in time.
 The solution needed to be live at the beginning of March 2017, when spring crops in the UK are planted and overwintered crops start growing again.